-If you suffer from bouts of temporary sluggishness and fatigue, you’re not alone.
-The stresses of work, family, school, and household management—along with the hectic, multitasking nature of today’s modern lifestyle—can lead to occasional days of apathy and low mood.
+If you experience temporary sluggishness and fatigue, you’re not alone.
+The stress of work, family, school, and household management—along with the hectic, multitasking nature of today’s modern lifestyle—can lead to occasional days of apathy and low mood.

-While these blips in your energy may seem inconsequential, they can be indicative of something in your body that needs attention.
-One likely suspect is your gut microbiome, the communities of trillions of bacteria living in your digestive tract.
+While these blips in energy may seem inconsequential, they can indicate something in your body that needs attention.
+One possible connection is your gut microbiome, the communities of trillions of bacteria living in your digestive tract.

-You see, the beneficial bacteria in our gut are responsible for coordinating many important functions in our body, such as helping us digest foods, regulating our immune system, balancing our blood sugar, and reducing temporary inflammation.
-As it turns out, the good guys in our gut also affect our nervous system, which is a big player in our mood and energy cycles.
+The beneficial bacteria in our gut support many bodily functions, such as digestion, immune function, and healthy metabolic response.
+As it turns out, the good guys in our gut also affect our nervous system, which is a big player in healthy mood and energy cycles.

-The good news is that you may be able to improve your mood and boost your overall energy just by getting your gut health back on track.
+The good news is that you can support a healthy mood and overall energy just by maintaining a healthy gut.

 Microbes and Mood

 We often think of mood as originating in the brain, but your gut has more in common with your emotions than you may think.
-In fact, medical professionals have dubbed the gut our “second brain” because of its connection to the brain through the enteric nervous system (ENS), which resides in the gut.
+Medical professionals have dubbed the gut our “second brain” because of its connection to the brain through the enteric nervous system (ENS), which resides in the gut.

-• Producing brain chemicals: Our friendly flora produce and regulate neurotransmitters like GABA2 and serotonin that calm us down and make us feel good.
-In fact, over 90% of all the serotonin (the “happy chemical”) in our body is produced in our gut!
+Our friendly flora help produce and regulate neurotransmitters like GABA and serotonin, calming us down and making us feel good.
+Over 90% of all the serotonin (the “happy chemical”) in our body is produced in our gut!
+(3)

-• Lowering cortisol.
-Probiotics can work to lower the hormone cortisol, which spikes during stressful situations, leading to temporary anxiety, stress, and other undesirable feelings3.
+Our microbial good guys can work to lower the hormone cortisol, which spikes during stressful situations, leading to temporary anxiety, stress, and other undesirable feelings.
+(4)

-Occasional apathy and fatigue usually go hand in hand, and improving your mood will often boost your energy levels (and vice versa).
-But, seeing as how gut health can be the root of both issues, you can tackle both at the same time just by taking care of your gut microbiome!
+Occasional apathy and fatigue usually go hand in hand, and caring for your mood will often support healthy energy levels.
+But, seeing how gut health can be the root of both issues, you can support both at the same time by taking care of your gut microbiome!

 Link Between Energy and Gut Health

-We know that a compromised and out-of-balance gut microbiome can lead to low mood, but how exactly does your gut health affect your energy levels?
+We know that a compromised and out-of-balance gut microbiome can lead to changes in mood, but how exactly does your gut health relate to energy?

-In addition to boosting mood—which can automatically boost energy levels—a balanced microbiome with plenty of good bacteria can help with:
+In addition to supporting a healthy mood—which can automatically positively affect energy—a balanced microbiome with plenty of good bacteria can help with the following:

-• Nutrient Absorption: Our intestinal bacteria help us digest everything we consume, enabling us to absorb all the vital nutrients we need to keep us healthy.
-Without enough good bacteria, though, we’re unable to fully assimilate all of the vitamins and minerals in the foods we eat and our energy levels suffer.
-Some probiotic strains even produce vitamins B and K, both of which are necessary for energy production in our body’s cells5.
+Our intestinal bacteria help us digest everything we consume, enabling us to absorb all the vital nutrients we need to keep us healthy.
+Without enough good bacteria, we cannot fully assimilate all of the vitamins and minerals in the foods we eat, and our energy levels suffer.
+Some probiotic strains even produce vitamins B and K, both of which are necessary for energy production in our body’s cells.
+(5)*

-• Improved Sleep: If we don’t get enough sleep, we feel tired with a lack of energy.
-But did you know that probiotics can help with sleep as well?
-In addition to producing brain chemicals and modulating temporary stress and anxiety that can interfere with our precious shuteye, probiotics also increase tryptophan levels in the body, crucial for melatonin production and quality sleep6.
+Research demonstrates that, in addition to producing brain chemicals and supporting healthy stress responses that can interfere with our precious shuteye, your good gut bugs also increase tryptophan levels in the body, crucial for melatonin production and quality sleep.
+(6)

-• Balanced Blood Sugar: When our blood sugar levels aren’t at their best, we may feel like we are on an energy roller coaster.
-By communicating with our own cells, probiotics help to support balanced blood sugar levels, which is critical for maintaining a steady supply of energy to our body.
+When blood sugar is unbalanced, we may feel like we are on an energy roller coaster.
+By communicating with our cells, beneficial microbes help support blood sugar levels already within normal range, which is critical for maintaining a steady supply of energy to our body.*

-It’s clear that a healthy microbiome can optimize our mood and energy levels, but how do we make sure our gut is healthy?
+A healthy microbiome can aid in healthy mood and energy response, but how do we make sure our gut stays healthy?

 Living a Gut-Healthy Life

-So, what steps can you take to live a gut-healthy life that supports your mood and gives you energy to thrive?
+So, what steps can you take to live a gut-healthy life that supports your mood and energy?

-2. Eat a whole foods diet.
-Whole, unprocessed foods not only promote optimal mood and energy levels for you, but they keep your microbes happy, too.
-Emulsifiers, artificial sweeteners, pesticides, and GMOs can all decrease the amount of good bacteria in your gut.
-Focus on prebiotics and fermented foods for even more of a probiotic punch!
+Whole, unprocessed foods support optimal mood and energy and keep your microbes happy, too.
+Emulsifiers, artificial sweeteners, pesticides, and GMOs can all damage good bacteria in your gut.

-3. Relax!
-Stress can affect your gut microbiome in many ways, from depleting vital bacteria to hindering digestion, both of which can lead to low energy and unhappiness.
-Practice meditation, yoga, or any activity (or lack of activity!) that will help you let go and relax.
+Stress can affect your gut microbiome in many ways, from depleting vital bacteria to hindering digestion, which can impact energy and a balanced mood.
+Practice meditation, yoga, or any activity that will help you relax.